nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Otherwise, if the command is **valid**, a **success message** will be shown and the command will be executed.
 The command box will also be cleared.

 ![successful command](images/SuccessfulCommandExample.png)

+#### Archive
+InternBuddy supports archiving entries.
+When an entry is archived, it will be "hidden" from the entry list unless the user specifically chooses to display them.
+However, the entry can be unarchived when needed, and it will still technically exist in the entry list.
+For example, an Event or Person can still store the company name of an archived Company.

 --------------------------------------------------------------------------------------------------------------------
 ## Features Guide